sandeepV2/react-design-patterns-2895130/Learning.md

 * ResourceLoader > 02_05e
 > Goging 1 step ahead to make the data source generic (here we pass the async function as prop to get required data source -api/localstorage)
 * DataSourceLoader > 02_06e

+**Controlled vs Uncontrolled Components**

+Controlled components - The component that has state/data passed from the parent component.
+Uncontrolled components - Component that has its own state (useState).

+Controlled components are preferred and good to reuse.
+Forms are most commonly used components.

+Uncontolled Form > 03_02b
+Controlled Form and how it is different from Uncontrolled Form > 03_03b Uncontrolled Modal to controlled Modal (show only at the will of parent component) > 03_04b Uncontrolled ways to onboarding flows (set of initial inputs while onboarding the user) > 03_05b - 03_05e Getting the data in uncotrolled flows > 03_06b Controlled onboarding flow > 03_07b